All Episodes

 Little think piece, just a little bit.

-A proposition to the low information voters.
+A proposition to the low-information voters.

 Tell you what we're going to do.

-You have two, you have two choices here.
+You have two choices here.

 President Obama and 14 people he names to run American health care, or Rush Limbaugh and 14 people he names to run American health care.